speardragon/speardragon.github.io/_posts/System/System Programming_2/2022-05-19-[System Programming] 11-1장. 시그널.md

 ## Execution and Inheritance

-- When a process is first executed, all signals are set to their default actions, unless the parent process is ignoring them; in this case, the newly created process will also ignore those signals.
+- When a process is first executed, **all signals** are set to their **default actions**, unless the parent process is ignoring them; in this case, the newly created process will also **ignore** those signals.
-  - Put another way, any signal caught by the parent is reset to the default action in the new process, and all other signals remain the same.
+  - Put another way, any signal caught by the parent is reset to the **default action** in the new process, and all other signals remain the same.
+    - 사용자 정의도 defaul로 세팅된다.
-  - This makes sense because a freshly executed process does not share the address space of its parent, and thus any registered signal handlers may not exist.
+    - This makes sense because a freshly executed process **does not share the address space of its parent**, and thus any registered signal handlers may not exist.
-- When a process calls fork( ), the child inherits the exact same signal semantics as the parent.
+- When a process calls fork( ), the child **inherits** the exact same signal semantics as the parent.
   - This also makes sense, as the child and parent share an address space, and thus the parent‘s signal handlers exist in the child

-- when the shell executes a process "in the background" (or when another background process executes another process), the newly executed process should ignore the interrupt and quit character
+- when the shell executes a process **"in the background"** (or when another background process executes another process), the newly executed process **should ignore the interrupt and quit character**
   - Catches the signals in foreground process

 - Thus, before a shell executes a background process, it should set SIGINT and SIGQUIT to SIG_IGN.
+  - SIGQUIT나 SIGINT는 키보드로 받는 입력을 받을 때 이기 때문에 background에서 받을 수 없는 것이다.

 - It is therefore common for programs that handle these signals to first check to make sure they are not ignored

 <br>